AdaCore/gnatstudio/docs/users_guide/environment.rst

   by either typing :kbd:`Ctrl-C` in the shell where you have started GPS, which should unblock it.
-If that does not work, kill the :`program:`gdb` process launched by GPS using :program:`ps` and :program:`kill` or the :program:`top` command under Unix,
+If that does not work, kill the :`program:`gdb` process launched by GPS using :program:`ps` and :program:`kill` or the :program:`top` command under Unix

   .. index:: Unix
   .. index:: Windows

-  and the Task Manager under Windows: this will terminate your debugging session, and will unblock GPS.
+  and the Task Manager under Windows.
+This will terminate your debugging session and will unblock GPS.

 *My Ada program fails during elaboration.
-How can I debug it ?*
+How can I debug it?*

   .. index:: GNAT; -g
   .. index:: gnatmake